melentye/andrey-melentyev.com/src/2017-09-12_my-ml-learning-path.md

 Tags: machine learning, education
 Summary: A story on how I learned myself some machine learning and an advice to fellow engineers

-My colleague [Mariana Bocoi](https://twitter.com/MarianaBocoi) was so kind as to invite me to the dry-run of her presentation on _Machine Learning for the masses_ where she speaks about her experience getting to know machine learning, goes into the basics of what ML is and how can one get started.
+My colleague, [Mariana Bocoi](https://twitter.com/MarianaBocoi) was so kind as to invite me to the dry-run of her presentation on _Machine Learning for the masses_ where she speaks about her experience getting to know machine learning, goes into the basics of what ML is and how can one get started.
 Not only the presentation is well made and has gotten a feedback of being "the least hostile presentation on machine learning" but it also pushed me to finally share my own path.